essential-contributions/essential-integration/docs/getting-started/src/getting-started/architecture.md

 ### Node

-The **Essential Node** is the backbone of the blockchain network, handling core operations like ledger management, block validation, state synchronization, and peer-to-peer communication.
+The **Essential Node** is the backbone of the blockchain network, handling core operations like block validation, state synchronization, and peer-to-peer communication.
 The Node processes and validates transactions while maintaining the integrity and synchronization of the network.

 ### Essential Integration